Licensed Insolvency Practitioners With National Coverage

 How Many Companies Are Compulsory Liquidated?

-The number of seasonally adjusted compulsory liquidations in August 2024 was 12% lower than in July 2024 but 6% higher than in August 2023.
+The number of seasonally adjusted compulsory liquidations in September 2024 was 13% lower than in August 2024 but 18% lower than in September 2023.

-The number of compulsory liquidations has increased from record low levels seen in 2020 and 2021, while restrictions applied to the use of statutory demands and certain winding-up petitions (leading to compulsory liquidations).
+The number of compulsory liquidations has increased from record low levels seen in 2020 and 2021, while restrictions applied to the use of statutory demands and certain winding-up petitions (leading to winding up orders so compulsory liquidations).
 In 2023, compulsory liquidations increased by 44% from 2022 but remained 4% lower than 2019 (pre-pandemic levels).
 So far in 2024, monthly compulsory liquidation numbers have exceeded 2019 figures.
+In October 2024 there were 231 winding up orders.

 A Flow Chart of the Compulsory Liquidation Process